- 1 Top 6 Best Cheap Projectors Compared

 Top 6 Best Cheap Projectors Compared

-WHY WE LIKE IT: The Epson VS250 boasts 3,200 lumens of equal color and white brightness, which helps it produce accurate, vivid color, even in well-lit rooms, with an 800 x 600 SVGA resolution, which we found to be adequate for all of the tasks we threw at it. r This is the best projector to use in a business setting.
+WHY WE LIKE IT: The Epson VS250 boasts 3,200 lumens of equal color and white brightness, which helps it produce accurate, vivid color, even in well-lit rooms, with an 800 x 600 SVGA resolution, which we found to be adequate for all of the tasks we threw at it.
+This is the best projector to use in a business setting.

 The Epson VS250 Projector is simply a stunning projector that is just as ideal for streaming visuals in a business presentation as it is at home watching Netflix.
 The 800 x 600 SVGA resolution may not be true HD, but the 3,200 lumens of equal color (color light output) and white brightness (white light output) allows the projected visuals to be seen in any room, no matter how brightly lit it is, a feature that helps offset the slightly lower-than-average pixel count.
 The included fan is also extremely quiet, with a power saving mode that spits out just 28 dB of noise, eliminating the need for a projector hush box.

 We had this thing out of the box and set up in minutes, hooked up to a laptop via HDMI cable and projecting onto a wall.
 This Epson is PC and Mac compatible, and with the iProjection App, you can project wirelessly from your iPhone, iPad, or Android mobile device.
 Though it is easy to use, however, there are some limitations when it comes to functionality.
 As stated above, this product does not produce HD visuals, though you’d be hard pressed to notice, though it does struggle with making small font sizes readable, something we noticed at 14pt and below.
 Despite the images not being HD, the picture quality of this projector is still extremely high.
 This is proof that you can get a lot in a best projector under $1000.